 Katarzyna Ruchel-Stockmans: “Indeed, we often feel the pressure to prove ourselves and distinguish ourselves at the expense of others.
 Paradoxically, this means we almost always have to choose a side to belong to a specific group and sound ‘stronger’.
 However, these are usually superficial constructions, where the whole package – What does the group stand for?
 How does it communicate? – is perhaps adopted too quickly.
 I hope our series can make a difference here.
 To enable dialogue again, without imposing a pre-determined identity on anyone.”

-Eva Ulrike
+Eva Ulrike Pirker

 How can the humanities contribute to this?
 How can literature, history or art history connect people, knowing that people are reading less and not always well-informed about history?

 Katarzyna Ruchel-Stockmans: “Absolutely.
 A month ago, I took my students to see an Australian play featuring people with disabilities.
 Afterward, everyone was speechless.
 These experiences create an extra connection, sometimes with a delay if, like us, you are too overwhelmed.
-Literature, art and artistic research – often underestimated – can help make your own world bigger and help you think out of the box.
+Literature, art and artistic research – often underestimated – can help make your own world bigger and help you think outside the box.
 That’s why we want to make our Ties That Bind Us series absolutely interdisciplinary.
-Of course, disciplines, and their specific jargon, make the operations of a university easier, but if we are honest, it is not a reflection of society.
+Of course, disciplines, and their specific jargon, make the operations of a university easier, but if we are honest, this is not a reflection of society.
 The only way to address today’s complex issues is to work together, across disciplines.”

 Katarzyna Ruchel-Stockmans: “Today, there is so much digital information available to learn about the world.
 Young people may read fewer books, but they do listen to informative podcasts and audiobooks.
 In Greek times, poetry was recited, so in that sense, everything comes back.
 Let’s not be techno-pessimistic; new media offer many opportunities for the new generation.”